cchelton/react-gallery/README.md

 _Duration: Weekend Challenge_

 I created a gallery app using React.
 This app stores an image with its description and likes serer-side, then displays the images on cards on the front end.
+Users can add images by using the last card.

 ## Screen Shot